OwenFlood/aeroponic-system/README.md

 ## Description

-This project is my attempt to build a cheap alternative to the current options for at-home aeroponic systems that can cost upwards of $400.
+This project is my attempt to build a cheap alternative to the current options for at-home aeroponic systems that can cost between $200 and over $1000.
 That feels expensive, for a microcontroller, pump, and some plastic.
-I believe that the beauty in at-home farming is that it transfers the power of affordable nutritious food from big businesses to the people who need it most.
+One improvement I am looking to make is removing the requirement to pre-sprout the seeds before adding them to the system.
+I believe the need for constant intervention from the user deters many potential users who simply want fresh vegetables but do not want a hobby.
+The beauty in at-home farming is that it transfers the power of affordable nutritious food from big businesses to the people who need it most.

 ## Current Iteration